NoddleCare/NoddleCare/README.md

 ## 🚀 About Us

-At Noddle Care, we're on a mission to make mental wellness accessible and engaging for children and their families.
-Our app uses artificial intelligence to facilitate therapeutic group support and resilience building interactions during play, aiding in the mental health journey of our families.
+Through collaborating with other organizations, Noddle will provide social mental wellness for children and their families.
+Our mental health care will be play-based, holistic, and preventive, with community at its core, supporting the challenges families with young children face.
+We aim to make parenting less stressful and less lonely by integrating in-person group care with online support.

 ## 🌟 Why Noddle Care?